Common Raven / Jeanette Tasey / Great Backyard Bird Count

 Most persons who become infected with WNV develop no clinical illness or symptoms.
 Of the approximately 20% of infected people who do develop symptoms, most develop what has been termed West Nile fever, which presents with fever, headache, fatigue, and occasionally a skin rash on the trunk, swollen lymph nodes or eye pain.West Nile fever ranges from a mild illness to a more severe flu-like syndrome that may last from 1 to 3 weeks.

 Less than 1 % of people who contract WNV infection develop a serious neurological form of illness.
 When the central nervous system (CNS) is affected, clinical symptoms ranging from febrile headache to aseptic meningitis to encephalitis may occur, and these are usually indistinguishable from similar syndromes caused by other viruses, such as St. Louis encephalitis or polioviruses.
 There is usually an alteration of consciousness, which can be mild, resulting in lethargy, or which may progress to confusion or coma.
 Limb or flaccid paralysis or cranial nerve palsies (as in a stroke) may be observed.
 Tremors and movement disorders can also occur.
 Respiratory failure appears to be common in patients with CNS-involvement.

-Q7: Which bird species are vulnerable to West Nile Virus?
+What Bird Species are Vulnerable to West Nile Virus?

-Q8: What are the symptoms of West Nile Virus disease in birds?
+What are the Symptoms of West Nile Virus in Birds?

-Q9: Are pets and domestic animals at risk of West Nile Virus?
+Are Pets and Domestic Animals at Risk of West Nile Virus?

-Q10: What can I do to avoid exposure to West Nile virus?
+What can I do to Avoid Exposure to West Nile Virus?

 To reduce mosquito breeding opportunities: